The See-Through Economy: New Technology and Risk Management

 Every year, technology that allows us to share and acquire new knowledge advances.
 Newspapers have entered the digital age, while social media platforms like Facebook, Twitter, Glassdoor, and Yelp have enabled the public to share their opinions instantaneously.
 A simple Google search on a company keeps that scandal history visible for years.

 New technologies such as these have left companies with nowhere to hide, which is why I’ve labeled this trend the see-through economy.
 We’re living in an age of transparency where the public is empowered to impact a company’s reputation.
-Now that PR departments can no longer control an organization’s image, the impact of their wrongdoings is amplified in three ways:
+Now that PR departments can no longer control an organization’s image, the impact of their wrongdoings is amplified in four ways:

 - Consumers can easily set their expectations, voice when they aren’t met, and move their business to companies that do meet their expectations.